geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 For this tutorial we will use a simple yet useful example of getting the full name, the rules are:

-* If the middle name is provided full name has middle name included
+* If the middle name is provided full name has the middle name included
-* In case the name has only first and last name the full name will not have middle name included.
+* In case the name has only first and last name the full name will not have the middle name included.

-It can be coded as below in both JavaScript and TypeScirpt as we will see in the next section as well as how optional parameters make it easy to get the desired output minimzing errors in TypeScript.
+It can be coded as below in both JavaScript and TypeScirpt as we will see in the next section as well as how optional parameters make it easy to get the desired output minimizing errors in TypeScript.

 ## Optional parameters in JavaScirpt